International Student Services

 Throughout the year, Indian River State College offers many enriching programs about history and cultural diversity.
 These include International Week, held each November, and an evening of music, food and dancing held annually during Hispanic Heritage month.
 Events on topics such as black history, women's history, Asian/Pacific American heritage, and more round out the calendar.

-The Office of International Student Services is located in Building W, on Main Campus in Fort Pierce.
+The Office of International Student Services is located in Building W, on Massey Campus in Fort Pierce.